Music and Math

 MATH.CONTENT.5.MD.B.2 Make a line plot to display a data set of measurements in fractions of a unit (1/2, 1/4, 1/8).
 Use operations on fractions for this grade to solve problems involving information presented in line plots.

 Students should have familiarity with note values.
 Teachers can refer to the lesson, Note Values, to pre-teach note value concepts.
 Teachers should review the lesson resources, media, and websites prior to launching the lesson.
+Students with disabilities may benefit from Adaptive Movements in this lesson.

 - Play the song “Sweet Georgia Brown” on slide 3 of the presentation, Math & Music.
 Ask: What connection do you think this song has to math?
 Allow time for students to respond and make connections.